zeptogramdesktop/zdesktop/README.md

 ## Usecase

-The most valuable usecase is when you need to automate some operations with your account(s) and don't want to manually login by code into account:
+The most valuable usecase is when you need to automate some operations with your account(s) already authorized in Telegram Desktop and don't want to manually login by code into account via API:

 - Run Zeptigram client with an existing tdata folder
 - Run Selenium scripts to open [web telegram](https://web.telegram.org/k/) in a browser